Integral models of reductive groups and integral Mumford-Tate groups: Nonsplit reductive groups

 \subsection{Bruhat--Tits buildings}

-In this subsection we give a very brief summary of the part of Bruhat--Tits theory that is revelant to our purposes; Bruhat--Tits theory will only play a role in the proof of lemma \ref{qss}.
-The reader looking for an actual introduction to the theory is referred to \cite{tits1979} and \cite{brown1989}.
+In this subsection we give a very brief summary of the part of Bruhat--Tits theory that is revelant to our purposes; Bruhat--Tits theory will only play a role in the proof of Lemma \ref{lem:qss}.
 If $\Delta$ is a simplicial complex, I denote its topological realisation by $|\Delta|$.